ConnorHorn/LookAroundPane/README.txt

 Svelte component that displays an image and pivots it with the users face, as detected by the webcam.

-Still a work in progress, but the basic functionality is there on the GitHub page.
+Still a work in progress.

-Must give webcam permissions for it to work.
-No data is stored or sent anywhere, feel free to check the code yourself.
+The effect makes it seem as if the user is looking out a window into the image background.

-Well actually the GH Pages is broken rn, but local copies should work
+Looking at using 360 images to make it more immersive.